Sebastian Said is Counsel in the Dispute Resolution Practice Group of the Cayman Office.

-With Patricia Robertson QC, he is the co-author and editor of the chapter on Fund Managers, in the leading professional negligence text, Simpson (ed.), Professional Negligence and Liability.
+With Patricia Robertson QC, he is the co-author and editor of the chapter dealing with the civil liability of Fund Managers, in Simpson QC and Lord Hoffmann (eds.), Professional Negligence and Liability (since 2006).

 Sebastian is qualified in the Cayman Islands (Attorney-at-Law, 2013), BVI (Barrister, 2015) and England & Wales (Barrister, 2004), where he is a Door Tenant at Fountain Court Chambers.

 He is an experienced advocate, having regularly appeared in the Financial Services Division of the Grand Court of the Cayman Islands, the Commercial Court in the BVI (and before moving to the Caribbean, the Commercial Court and Chancery Division of the High Court in London).

 Sebastian has been recommended by the Legal 500 in Cayman (2014) and was previously recommended while in practice at the Bar in England.

 He regularly writes articles on current issues in his practice areas, which have been published in The Hedge Fund Law Report, The Cayman Financial Review, The Lawyer and The Trusts and Estates Law and Tax Journal.
 He also wrote the Appleby response to the Cayman Islands Law Reform Commission’s Consultation Paper on Directors’ Duties, in the wake of the first instance decision of Jones J in Weavering.